- Installation Instructions

 - In some cases the BIOS requires that the USB stick is inserted into a USB port before it will recognize it in the boot order.

 A lot of newer systems are no longer coming with a BIOS.
 Intel’s UEFI standard changed a lot of mechanics in a computers boot sequence.
 Unfortunately, the details of the changes and exactly how to configure it is beyond the scope of this guide.
-Please feel free to stop by the forums or our IRC channel for help configuring your UEFI machine.
+Please feel free to stop by the forums or join our live chat (discord) for help configuring your UEFI machine.

 1) Insert the bootable USB stick.